polyaxon/polyaxon/site/docs/setup/cli.md

 pip install -U polyaxon
 ```

-N.B. `polyaxon` library is a python 3.5+ package, if you are still using python 2 `polyaxon-sdk` is python 2/3 compatible.
+N.B. `polyaxon` library is a Python 3.5+ package, if you are still using Python 2 `polyaxon-sdk` is Python 2/3 compatible.

 ## Configure